itsurfavsong/til/mysql/how-syntax-and-execution-orders work.md

 [How Aliases work]

-If a table alias is defined in the FROM clause (e.g., FROM Table1 AS T1), it can be used in the SELECT and ORDER BY clauses (e.g., SELECT T1.Col1, ORDER BY T1.Col1).
+If a table alias is defined in the FROM clause (e.g., FROM Table1 AS T1), <br>
+it can be used in the SELECT and ORDER BY clauses (e.g., SELECT T1.Col1, ORDER BY T1.Col1).

-If a column alias is defined in the SELECT clause (e.g., SELECT T1.Col1 AS TC), it can be used in the ORDER BY clause (e.g., ORDER BY TC).
+If a column alias is defined in the SELECT clause (e.g., SELECT T1.Col1 AS TC),<br>
+it can be used in the ORDER BY clause (e.g., ORDER BY TC).

 Note that T1.TC cannot be used in ORDER BY; cause TC replaces T1.Col1